AntonioFasano/BloomR/README.md

 	makeBloomR("path\to\workDir")

-You will find your portable BloomR directory  inside `workDir`.
+You will find your BloomR green installer _.exe_ inside `workDir`.

 __Note__: the build script will download from the Internet the required files (c.
-150 MB).
-Think of this if you have a metered connection
+200 MB).
+Think of this if you have a metered connection.

 **Browser oddities**